 - 1) Be a liaison between the organization and the students attending the trip. - 3) Make sure that all forms, funding, liabilities etc. are complete for each trip. - 4) Recruit volunteers for the trips. - 5) Maintain a relationship and connection with other Alternative Break organizations. - 6) Attend and lead the trips, or if unable, inform and prepare a substitution. - 7) Be responsible for coordinating at least three (3) CAB volunteer trips or programs throughout the year, one (1) being during Spring recess.
-These planned trips must foster community service.

-P) Duties of the CAB Hunger/Homeless Coordinator(s):

-Plan and implement programs that will have a sustainable impact on the homeless community in Isla Vista.
-This position will be run by two (2) coordinators who will share the following duties.

-- 1) Coordinate at least three (3) events each quarter benefiting hunger or houseless issues. - 2) Connect with local organizations (churches, Street Health Outreach, etc.) who share a similar mission to serve the houseless in our community. - 3) To hold one (1) office hour per week, each, exclusive to CAB related meetings and fieldwork. - 4) Organize and lead at least one meal a week serving the houseless (ie: Breakfast Club). - 5) Look for more substantial ways to help ease or solve the issue of houseless or hunger per quarter for the weekly meetings. - 6) Responsible for selecting one (1) speaker who can talk about the issue of houseless/hunger per quarter for the weekly meetings.

-O) Duties of the CAB Senior Citizen Coordinator:
+These planned trips must foster community service. - 8) Hold at least two (2) office hours per week to be served in the Community Affairs Board Office. - 9) Actively participate in the planning process for CAB's annual Volunteer Week and provide assistance during the week's events. - Q) Duties of the CAB Hunger/Homeless Coordinator(s): - 1) Plan and implement programs that will have a sustainable impact on the homeless community in Isla Vista.
+This position will be run by two (2) coordinators who will share the following duties. - 2) Coordinate at least three (3) events each quarter benefiting hunger or houseless issues. - 3) Connect with local organizations (churches, Street Health Outreach, etc.) who share a similar mission to serve the houseless in our community. - 4) To hold one (1) office hour per week exclusive to CAB related meetings and fieldwork. - 5) Organize and lead at least one meal a week serving the houseless (ie: Breakfast Club). - 6) Look for more substantial ways to help ease or solve the issue of houseless or hunger per quarter for the weekly meetings. - 7) Responsible for selecting one (1) speaker who can talk about the issue of houseless/hunger per quarter for the weekly meetings. - 8) Actively participate in the planning process for CAB's annual Volunteer Week and provide assistance during the week's events. - R) Duties of the Senior Citizen Coordinator: